 Eating beef and bread at the same time is an example.
-Just imagine eating burger.
-The beef patty is a protein, which is a slow digesting food.
-The bun on the other hand, is a carbohydrate, an example of fast digesting food.
-These two are incompatible togEther.
+Just imagine eating a burger.
+The beef patty is a protein, which is a slow-digesting food.
+The bun, on the other hand, is a carbohydrate, an example of fast-digesting food.
+These two are incompatible together.

 Beef and bread also require different digestive environments and enzymes.
-Protein requires an acidic environment and the enzyme pepsin breaks them down.
-Carbohydrates or starches are the complete opposite, digestion happens in an alkaline environment and this is done by ptyalin.
+Protein requires an acidic environment, and the enzyme pepsin breaks them down.
+Carbohydrates or starches are the complete opposite; digestion happens in an alkaline environment, done by ptyalin.

-When your acidic and alkaline enzymes neutralize the digestive environment, it slow down digestion and may cause distress.
+When your acidic and alkaline enzymes neutralize the digestive environment, it slows down digestion and may cause distress.
 Some of them include bloating, indigestion, stomach cramps, flatulence and a lot of other symptoms.
-It can also promote the release of toxins in the blood stream and the growth of bad bacteria in your digestive tract which can cause infections.
+It can also promote the release of toxins in the bloodstream and the growth of bad bacteria in your digestive tract, which can cause infections.

 To better understand this, you can read our article on alkalinity and acidity!